-The nervous system conducts three basic kinds of electrical signals throughout the body:
+The nervous system conducts four basic kinds of electrical signals throughout the body:

-- ✓ Motor signals: These signals, which move from the CNS, through the PNS, and to muscles and other organs, control movement, strength, and other bodily functions. - Sensory signals: These signals go back to the CNS from the eyes, ears, skin, and other sensory organs, and they provide information about the environment from those organs. - ✓ Integrative signals: These signals travel from nerve cell to nerve cell within the nervous system and are thought to be responsible for many cognitive functions, such as thinking and memory (check out Chapter 9 for information about cognitive changes in MS).
+- ✓ Motor signals: These signals, which move from the CNS, through the PNS, and to muscles and other organs, control movement, strength, and other bodily functions. - ✓ Sensory signals: These signals go back to the CNS from the eyes, ears, skin, and other sensory organs, and they provide information about the environment from those organs. - Autonomic signals: These signals go to your GI system, your bladder, your sexual organs, and other parts of the body that often act without conscious control. - ✓ Integrative signals: These signals travel from nerve cell to nerve cell within the nervous system and are thought to be responsible for many cognitive functions, such as thinking and memory (check out Chapter 9 for information about cognitive changes in MS).

 These electrical signals are like the current in an electrical wire: When everything is working fine, they travel long distances along the myelin-covered axons in the CNS, jumping from one axon to another as needed.
-The myelin (like the rubber or plastic insulation around an electrical wire), is what helps speed the electrical signals on their journey and smoothes out any bumps along the way.
+The myelin (like the rubber or plastic insulation around an electrical wire) is what helps speed the electrical signals on their journey and smoothes out any bumps along the way.